Home / World Cup Free Bets & Betting Offers

 Acca Insurance

-Football accumulators have long been popular and Acca Insurance makes them even more appealing.
-With Acca Insurance they will pay you back your stake as usually a free bet should one of your selections lose and the others win.
-So, if you pick a five team accumulator and four win and one loses, then you don’t have a winner, but with Acca Insurance you will get your money back as a free bet.
+Football accumulators have long been popular, and Acca Insurance makes them even more appealing.
+With this promotion, bookmakers usually refund your stake as a free bet if just one selection lets down your accumulator.
+For example, if you place a five-team accumulator and four teams win but one loses, you will not win the bet, but Acca Insurance means you can receive your stake back as a free bet.

 Bookmaker World Cup Free Bets FAQs